frattaro/next-safe/docs/configuration.md

 ## Configuration

 `next-safe` allows you to configure every header that it generates.
-Most config options may be set to `false` to disable the feature.
+Config options may be set to `false` to remove the feature.
 Here are the default values for all config options.

 ```js
 nextSafe({